Martin is the founder and the current Managing Director of PlanAdapt, based in Kigali, Rwanda. He heads and manages the PlanAdapt Coordination Hub.

 Martin holds an MSc degree in Geography, Development Economics, Soil Sciences and Climatology from the University of Bonn and the Monash University Melbourne.
 Furthermore, he is a part-time guest lecturer at the University of Maastricht and the Humboldt University Berlin.

-Martin is also a short-term staff of the Wolrd Bank Group leading the thematic evaluation work on innovation conducted by the Technical Evaluation Reference Group of the Adaptation Fund.
+Martin is also a short-term staff of the World Bank Group leading the thematic evaluation work on scalability conducted by the Technical Evaluation Reference Group of the Adaptation Fund, which follows a previous AF TEFG thematic evaluation on innovation processes.

 Martin led PlanAdapt’s work in the following projects and initiatives: